 Incorporate Black History into existing lesson plans

-One way to teach Black History is simply incorporate it into existing lesson plans.
+One way to teach Black History is simply to incorporate it into existing lesson plans.
 For example, a history teacher could discuss the role of black individuals in key historical events, or an English teacher could include works by black authors in their reading lists.
+EVERFI’s webinar: Prepare for Black History Month highlights how social studies teacher Deana Forbes incorporates 306: Black History into her daily classroom lessons throughout the school year.

 Create interdisciplinary units